chrisvmiller/randomlyunique/content/data/2015/cheese-doodle-dilemma.md

 **Alternative Hypothesis:** Lucifer is here on earth in cheese doodle form

 After some number crunching, I calculated a t-statistic of 10.1, which is quite a bit bigger than it's critical value of 2.8 (&alpha;=0.01).
-So, I'm forced to reject the null hypothesis and recommend that everyone AVOID EATING CHEESE DOODLES AT ALL COST BEFORE BED!!!
+So, I'm forced to reject the null hypothesis and recommend that everyone avoid these cheesy little puffs!